Learn-React-With-Harshi/chapter-12-lets-build-our-store/coding-assignment.md

   ### Usage :
   This custom hook can be used in many scenarios.
 I have used it to store Favourite Restaurants.

   1. Create a local storage key as "fav" and store its value in favRestaurants.
 This must be done in Body (Parent component).
 Initially, there will be no such key in local storage, so a new key fav is created and [] is set as its value.

   2.When user clicks on heart button in restaurant card, that restaurant is marked as favourite and added to fav array in local storage using `setFavRestaurants`.

   3. If user clicks on one more restaurant card, then it must be adding to a `new array` along with already available value.
 State must be updated only through this way.
 Used `spread operator` to do this.

   4. If user unmarks the favourite, then that value object is removed from the array.
 Used `filter` function to do this because it returns new array.

   5. Show all the favourite restaurants, when Show favourites button in clicked and when its clicked again show all restaurants.

-2. Try out lazy and suspense
+### 2. Try out lazy and suspense

+Loading About & Instamart components on demand, that is when that component is called .

-3. Make your code clean.
+### 3. Make your code clean.